 We’ve all been there.

-Whether you call it window shopping, comparing prices, exploring gift options, or just mere curiosity, it’s followed by abandoning the checkout process.
+Whether you call it window shopping, comparing prices, exploring gift options, or just mere curiosity, it’s often followed by abandoning the checkout process.

 1. Lack of Perceived Value